Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Introduction

-In this paper, we propose to alleviate such limitations by proposing a new method to generate high-quality symbolic reasoning trajectories at scale through Monte Carlo estimation \cite{jiao-etal-2024-learning,wang-etal-2024-math}, and employ them to support subsequent fine-tuning methods for improving logical reasoning and generalization (see Figure \ref{fig:motivation}).
+In this paper, we propose to address the limitations in offline planning-based reasoning simulation and symbolic-based LLM reasoning by proposing a new method to synthesize high-quality symbolic reasoning trajectories (see Figure~\ref{fig:intro}).
+Then combine it with Monte Carlo estimation \cite{jiao-etal-2024-learning,wang-etal-2024-math} to produce symbolic reasoning trajectories with stepwise pseudo-labels at scale to support subsequent offline training for enhancing logical reasoning (see Figure~\ref{fig:pipeline}).
 Specifically, our methodology is centred around the development of Process Reward Models (PRMs) \cite{lightman2024lets} to automatically determine the quality of symbolic reasoning trajectories for logical reasoning.
-To this end, we first propose an extension to the ReAct method \cite{yao2023react} (i.e. Symbolic ReAct) to collect symbolic reasoning trajectories using large models (i.e., 70/72B parameters).
-Subsequently, we employ Monte Carlo completion to estimate process supervision signals for training a PRM.
-Finally, the PRM is adopted in interaction with smaller models (i.e., 7/8B parameters) to support fine-tuning methods such as SFT \cite{10.5555/3600270.3602281} and DPO \cite{rafailov2023direct} without additional human supervision to derive models that can perform logical reasoning by leveraging explicit symbolic representations.
+To this end, we first propose an extension to ReAct \cite{yao2023react} (i.e., Symbolic ReAct) to collect symbolic reasoning trajectories.
+Subsequently, we employ Monte Carlo estimation to produce stepwise signals based on larger LLMs (i.e., 70/72B parameters) to train a PRM.
+Finally, the PRM is adopted in interaction with more trajectories produced by smaller LLMs (i.e., 7/8B parameters) to support fine-tuning methods such as SFT \cite{10.5555/3600270.3602281} and DPO \cite{rafailov2023direct} without additional human supervision to derive models that can perform logical reasoning by leveraging explicit symbolic representations.